Tatton Park: Listed buildings

 Tatton Hall is listed at Grade I, and the Old Hall is listed at Grade II*.
 Knutsford Lodge Gateway and Gates are also listed at Grade II*, while Rostherne Lodge is listed at Grade II.
 A number of items in the gardens and grounds are listed at Grade II, namely the Upper Terrace Wall, the flight of steps between the Intermediate and Lower Terraces, the wall and balustrade of the Lower Terrace, the walls of the Service Court, the pool wall and Triton Fountain in the Lower Terrace, and the Eastern and Western Vases on the Lower Terrace.

 Events

 A programme of events is organised in the hall, garden and parkland.
 These include the annual RHS Show Tatton Park arranged by the Royal Horticultural Society, car shows, concerts, courses and craft and antique fairs.
 Tatton Park is also home to one of the seven national Foodies Festivals.
 Parts of the hall and gardens can be hired for celebrations, weddings, and for conferences and meetings.

-Development proposals

-Cheshire East Council have numerous plans to further commercialise Tatton including a project to convert ancient woodland at Witchcote Wood (in the east part of Tatton Park) into a theme park called BeWILDerwood.
-There is opposition to this scheme, led by the Save Tatton Action Group (STAG), given that the Park was given to the National Trust and Cheshire County Council to preserve for the nation.